 Will the photos be edited?

 Yes.
 All of our photos are edited in Lightroom, where we make adjusts in exposure, color, and contrast.
 We will remove noticeable blemishes in close up photos of our clients for both engagement shoots and weddings.
 Additional retouching is carried out on a case by case basis, and additional fees may apply depending on the request.
 Generally if a request cannot be done in Lightroom we will charge additional post production fees.

 Will you do special effects or process my photos like XYZ Photography?

 We will not do selective color.
 Ever.
-We generally don’t like using actions or other special effect type filters for our photos.
-We like our work to have a clean, natural true to life look.
+We like contrast, bold colors, skies that look real, and skin tones that don’t look Cheeto.
 Part of why you hire a photographer should be that you like their editing style, and we hope that you’ll like ours.

 Color or black and white?